Type A (artist collective): Work

 Starting in 2006 Type A began collaborating with groups both inside and outside of the art world.
 In 2006 they participated in a residency at the Addison Gallery of American Art in Andover, MA.
 There, they worked with the student body of Phillips Academy to create Cheer (2006).
-From 2007 to 2009 Type A worked directly with the staff of the Indianapolis Museum of Art (IMA) for Team Building (2008–2010), which resulted in a large scale sculptural installation in The Virginia B. Fairbanks Art & Nature Park: 100 Acres entitled Team Building (Align) (2009).
+From 2007 to 2009 Type A worked directly with the staff of the Indianapolis Museum of Art (IMA) for Team Building (2008–2010), which resulted in a large scale sculptural installation in the Virginia B. Fairbanks Art & Nature Park entitled Team Building (Align) (2009).
 Hatje Cantz published a monograph featuring this collaboration with the IMA in September 2009.

 From 2009 to 2011 Type A embarked on two projects exploring fear, safety and authority: Barrier (2009) and Trigger (2011).
 Barrier is a large scale concrete sculpture installation recreating Jersey highway barriers and Trigger explores America's obsession with guns.
 For Trigger, Type A created a series of photographs which are printed and sold as shooting targets by Law Enforcement Targets Inc. With this project they practice what they call "Interpropriation" or “the act of interjecting themselves and actively participating in cultures outside the art world.”

 In 2012 Type A had a solo exhibition titled Guarded at the Museum of Contemporary Art Denver.
 The exhibition continued their exploration of fear and authority by confronting TSA guidelines.

 Type A has also exhibited at The Aldrich Contemporary Art Museum (Ridgefield, CT), The Tang Teaching Museum and Art Gallery (Saratoga Springs, NY), DeCordova Museum and Sculpture Park (Lincoln, MA), The Luckman Fine Art Complex at California State University (Los Angeles, CA), The Walker Art Center (Minneapolis, MN), Art in General (New York, NY), The Addison Gallery of American Art (Andover, MA), The List Visual Arts Center at MIT (Cambridge, MA), Centrum Beeldende Kunst (Rotterdam, The Netherlands), Centro de la Imagen (Mexico City, Mexico), Contemporary Art Center (New Orleans, LA), Institute of Contemporary Art (Palm Beach, FL), UCLA Hammer Museum (Los Angeles, CA) and The Johnson Museum at Cornell University (Ithaca, NY) in addition to many galleries.

 Ames and Bordwin teach at Parsons The New School for Design and have been Adjunct Faculty there since 2002.